padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 ## Remove non-vegetation surfaces

 Land clearing is the removal of vegetation, so vegetation pixels must be retrieved to investigate land clearing.
 There are many approaches to detect vegetation pixels, but the NDVI method would be used.
 A function to compute NDVI is given below.
 Before the NDVI, the bands were transformed to have surface reflectance values normalised between 0-1.
-[The scale factor and offest values are in the metadata file](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2)
+[The scale factor and offest values are in this metadata file](https://developers.google.com/earth-engine/datasets/catalog/LANDSAT_LC08_C02_T1_L2)

 ```JavaScript
 // a function that computes vegetation indices